operator-framework/java-operator-sdk/docs/documentation/features.md

 ## The `reconcile` and `cleanup` Methods of [`Reconciler`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/Reconciler.java)

-The lifecycle of a custom resource can be clearly separated to two phases from a perspective of an operator.
+The lifecycle of a custom resource can be clearly separated into two phases from the perspective of an operator.
 When a custom resource is created or update, or on the other hand when the custom resource is deleted - or rather marked for deletion in case a finalizer is used.

-This separation related logic is automatically handled by framework.
+This separation-related logic is automatically handled by the framework.
 The framework will always call `reconcile` method, unless the custom resource is
 [marked from deletion](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/#how-finalizers-work)
 .
 From the point when the custom resource is marked from deletion, only the `cleanup` method is called.